Vendors

 Ages 6-17

-The Children’s Fair is a free, dedicated area of the Fair designed especially for younger fairgoers.
+The Children’s Fair is a free, dedicated area designed especially for younger fairgoers.
 It features games, crafts, face painting, and a variety of kid-friendly activities.

-Within this space is our Young Entrepreneur section, where aspiring young business owners have the chance to showcase and sell their products or services to the public at a discounted vendor rate.
-Participants are responsible for setting up and managing their own booths, giving them a hands-on opportunity to experience entrepreneurship in a fun and supportive environment.
+Within this space, the Young Entrepreneur section gives aspiring young business owners the chance to showcase and sell their products or services at a discounted vendor rate.
+Participants set up and manage their own booths, gaining hands-on experience in entrepreneurship in a fun and supportive environment.

 Crafts, Juried